-Participants in the Inequality & Social Policy program are expected, under the terms of the fellowships, to:
+Doctoral participants in the Inequality & Social Policy program are expected under the terms of their award to:

-• Attend weekly Malcolm Wiener Inequality & Social Policy Seminar Series
+• Participate in theweekly Harvard Inequality & Social Policy Seminar Series

-• Participate in special events and conferences organized by the Inequality program
+• Participate in special events and conferences organized by the Inequality & Social Policy program